Prenuptial & Postnuptial Agreements El Paso's Top Family Law Firm

 Comprehensive Legal Support for Prenuptial & Postnuptial Agreements

-Pre- and postnuptial agreements are legally binding documents between a couple that outlines how their property, debts, and assets will be managed in the event of a divorce.
-The key difference between the two marital agreements is when they are drafted; while prenups are drafted and signed before a couple marries, postnuptial agreements are completed after a couple is already married.
+Pre- and postnuptial agreements are legally binding documents between a couple that outline how their property, debts, and assets will be managed in the event of a divorce.
+The key difference between the two marital agreements is when they are drafted: prenuptial agreements are drafted and signed before a couple marries, while postnuptial agreements are completed after a couple is already married.

 Many couples consider drafting a pre- or post-marital agreement if either or both spouses have an inheritance, a large number of assets they are bringing into the marriage, a high-earning profession, own a business or business shares, and/or have children from a previous marriage.
 Whatever your reason for considering a pre- or postnuptial agreement, you can trust our attorney to help you protect your assets and financial future.

 At Hall Law, we understand the requirements of pre- and postnuptial agreements, and we understand what can and cannot be legally included in these agreements.
-With over two decades of experience and a proven track record of success, our firm is here and equipped to help you.
+With over two decades of experience and a history of committed advocacy, our firm is here and equipped to help you.

 Debunking Marital Agreement Myths in El Paso